← Back to ResourcesBreed Guides

 Paw fur winter trim?

-Every 4–6 weeks during Calgary winter (Nov–Apr).
+Every 4 to 6 weeks during Calgary winter (Nov to Apr).
 Trim BETWEEN toe pads only, not around foot.
-Musher's wax (Rocky Mountain Dog Calgary-made) protects against salt + ice.
+Musher's wax or a Calgary-made organic paw balm protects against salt + ice.

 Manage shedding at home?